ravinrabbid/DonCon2040/pcb/DonConIO/README.md

 # DonConIO - Signal Conditioning for the DonCon2040

+---

+## NOTICE

+**DEPRECATED.**

+While this board will still work fine, I recommend using the [DonConIOmini](/pcb/DonConIOmini).
+It hosts the same circuit using mainly SMD parts, resulting in a smaller footprint and better noise characteristics.

+---

 This board hosts a Seeed Studio XIAO RP2040 microcontroller unit and provides signal conditioning for the piezo drum triggers.
 The conditioning circuit is reverse engineered from the *V260 SIF PCB* found in the original arcades.
 This is also the main reason why this board uses mainly through hole parts ... for *authenticity*.

 ![DonConIO PCB](board.jpg)